unsaved/gradle-javaPropFile-plugin/README.txt

     between method name and parameters.
 We use white space as delimiter to trigger Groovy-style dereferencing.)
-    The presence of absence of white space after the key enables or disables '.'-as-dereference-operator both for the key and for ${references" in the value.
+    The presence of absence of white space after the key enables or disables DotDeref both for the key and for ${references" in the value.
 Another example to show this:
         x=Value includes a reference to ${property.with.name.containg.dots}
     vs.